-Symbol Name and Function Asserted State Туре HOLD : The HOLD pin is used to temporarily pause serial communication without HOLD deselecting or resetting the device.
+Symbol Name and Function Asserted State Туре HOLD HOLD: The HOLD pin is used to temporarily pause serial communication without deselecting or resetting the device.
 While the HOLD pin is asserted, transitions on the SCK pin and data on the SI pin will be ignored, and the SO pin will be in a high-impedance state.
-The $\overline{\text{CS}}$ pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
-A Hold condition pauses serial communication only and does not have an effect on internally self-timed operations such as a program or erase cycle.
-Please refer to "Hold" on page 45 for additional details on the Hold operation.
-Low Input The HOLD pin is internally pulled-high and may be left floating if the Hold function will not be used.
-However, it is recommended that the \overline{HOLD} pin also be externally connected to V{CC} whenever possible.
-V {cc} DEVICE POWER SUPPLY: The V {CC} pin is used to supply the source voltage to the device.
-Operations at invalid V {CC} voltages may produce spurious results and should not be attempted.
-Power CND attempted.
-GROUND: The ground reference for the power supply.
-GND should be connected to the GND system ground.
+The CS pin must be asserted, and the SCK pin must be in the low state in order for a Hold condition to start.
+A Hold condition pauses serial communication only, and does not have an affect on internally self-timed operations, such as a program or erase cycle.
+See "Hold" on page 40 for additional details on the Hold operation.
+The HOLD pin is internally pulled-high, and may be left floating if the Hold function will not be used.
+However, it is recommended that the HOLD pin also be externally connected to the VCC whenever possible.
+Low Input/Output V CC DEVICE POWER SUPPLY: The $V{CC}$ pin is used to supply the source voltage to the device.
+Operations at invalid $V{CC}$ voltages may produce spurious results, and should not be attempted. - Power GND GROUND: The ground reference for the power supply.
+GND should be connected to the system ground.
 Power

-Figure 1-1.
-8-VDFN (Top View)
+Figure 2-1.
+8-SOIC (Top View)